AM5800/self_drifing_car/behavioral_cloning/Readme.md

 * [model.h5](model.h5) - final model's weights
 * [model.cfg](model.cfg) - stores dataset name which was used during training
 * [model.png](model.png) - final model structure graph

-## Conclusion
-Alexnet is able to drive both test tracks quite well.
-Inception network shows good "static" results but is unable to produce result fast enough to drive.

-This project was super useful for me.
-I have tried different neural network architectures and developed a lot of knowledge and intuition on how to train them.